mohankumar-markuli/devTinder-web/README.md

     - user Should not be accessed other routes without login
     - If token is not present, redirect usre to login page
     - logout
+    - get the feed and add feed in the store
     - profile